wejdeneHaouari/mini-project-hyperledger/README.md

     - via **npm**: `npm run start` or `npm run dev` for starting the development environment, which has livereload enabled;
     - via **yarn**: `yarn start` or `yarn dev` for starting the development environment, which has livereload enabled;

+### Pfizer application

+Through this application, any employee of pfizer (org 2) can, after logging in:
+* see all issued vaccines and their state
+* add a vaccine
+* create a lot of vaccines
+* see list of lots

+### WHO application

+Through this application, any employee of WHO (org 1) can, after logging in:
+* see all vaccines and approve or decline them

+### Normal user application

+Through this application, any user, without login can:
+* search an existing "lot" and verify its vaccine state, composition, fabrication date and expiration date.

 ## Clean up